About Us

 At FemFund, I am responsible for grants, especially the Feminist Emergency Service, and longer cooperation with groups after completing the MiniGrant.
 On a daily basis, I make sure that the money for feminism goes where it needs to go quickly and efficiently, and besides, I develop relationships with Grant recipients, that is, I spend a lot of time talking on the phone.
 I am also a member of the FemFund Board.
 My heart is halfway between activism and education– for many years I have worked as an anti-discrimination trainer and in education for diversity and equality, among others at the Polin Museum and the Center for Civic Education.
 For pleasure, I ride a bicycle, play the trumpet, and fantasize about the end of patriarchy.
 I am from Osiedle Przyjazn in Warsaw.

-At FemFund, I combine tasks from different areas, working in the grant team and in the communication and fundraising team.
-I am responsible for relations with Grant recipients (primarily as part of the Feminist Emergency Service) and with Donors, developing individual fundraising.
+At FemFund, I work in the communications and fundraising team, although previously I spent several years working on grants and relations with grantees.
 I am a co-founder of the Fund and a member of the Board.
 I studied political science, and – post-graduate – Gender Studies and Non-violent Communication.
 I worked, among others, at the Batory Foundation, the Ocalenie Foundation, and the Center for Civic Education.
 I am also the author of materials on gender equality in education.
 I gained my activist experience in the March 8th Women’s Consensus, co-organizing Manifa in Warsaw, as well as in collectives working for refugees and for access to abortion.
 I have also worked as an educator and animator of nature for several years.
 I spend my free time in the forest, in the garden or with a book.
 I come from Krosno.

 Magda Pocheć (she/her)